 Tavistock College is part of the Dartmoor Multi- Academy Trust (DMAT) and we believe at Tavistock College that all students regardless of background, ability, gender, disability or culture are valued equally.
-We are strongly committed to developing Inclusive Excellence to ensure all our students are entitled to having access to a broad, balanced and challenging curriculum, which is differentiated and personalised to meet their needs.
-We aim to create a learning environment which is of high quality but we also actively work to support the learning and needs of all members of our community.
+We are strongly committed to developing Inclusive Excellence to ensure all our students are entitled to have access to a broad, balanced and challenging curriculum, which is differentiated and personalised to meet their needs.
+We aim to create a learning environment which is of high quality, but we also actively work to support the learning and needs of all members of our community.

 Our school community is led through our co-operative values of self-help, responsibility, self-democracy, equality, equity, solidarity, openness, honesty, social-responsibility and caring for others and we welcome your feedback and future involvement.
-Please feel free to contact the SENDCo Jenny Harris via email on J.harris@tavistockcollege.org or by telephone on 01822 614 231.
+Please feel free to contact the SENDCo Sophie Champion via email on s.champion@dmatschools.org.uk or by telephone on 01822 614 231.